SnowCloudAi/SnowSelect/README.md

 - [Transformer-XL](https://arxiv.org/abs/1901.02860): Introduced relative positional encoding.
 State reuse resolved the problem may caused by excessive long sentence.
 - [Focused Attention Networks](https://arxiv.org/pdf/1905.11498.pdf)
 - [XLNet](https://arxiv.org/pdf/1906.08237.pdf) : Combined AR and AE models.
 Introduced DAG while learning AR parameters in sentence segments.
+- [Generating Long Sequences with Sparse Transformers](https://arxiv.org/pdf/1904.10509.pdf) : Simplified structure of XLNet AR part.
+And BERT for CV.(ADDRESS OUR #3 in [what is NEXT])

 So what is NEXT?